 Identifying and qualifying patients to participate in clinical studies of our product candidates is critical to our success.
 The timing of our clinical studies depends in part on the speed at which we can recruit patients to participate in testing our product candidates, and we may experience delays in our clinical studies if we encounter difficulties in enrollment.
-The estimated incidence of our initial target indications, including non-Hodgkin's lymphoma and acute myeloid leukemia, the target indications for our product candidates, vary considerably.
+The estimated incidence of our target indications, including newly diagnosed multiple myeloma, non-Hodgkin's lymphoma and acute myeloid leukemia, the target indications for our product candidates, vary considerably.
 Determining the incidence of these conditions, including in specific geographies or demographic groups, is challenging.
 The lower the actual incidence of these conditions, the more challenges we will encounter enrolling subjects in our clinical studies, which could delay development of our product candidates.
 Clinical trial recruitment and enrollment may also encounter difficulties for a variety of other reasons.
 The number of patients eligible for a clinical trial may be substantially limited by stringent eligibility criteria in a study protocol, such as the inclusion of biomarker-driven identification or other highly specific criteria related to stage of disease progression or to specific patient reported outcome measures.
 The number of patients required to power the statistical analysis of the study's endpoints may be very large leading to an extended enrollment period.
 Issues such as the proximity of subjects to a study site, the complexity of the study design, our ability to recruit investigators with appropriate skill and experience, competing clinical studies for similar therapies or targeting similar subjects, perceptions of the benefit-risk profile of the product candidate relative to other available therapies or product candidates, risk that patients enrolled in clinical trials drop out before clinical trial completion, and ability to obtain and maintain institutional review board, or IRB, approvals and patient consents all could have a substantial impact on the timing of clinical trial enrollment.
-In addition, our ability to recruit and enroll patients may be significantly delayed by the evolving COVID-19 pandemic, and we do not know the extent and scope of such delays at this point If we are unable to enroll sufficient subjects in clinical studies in a timely way, obtaining study results will be delayed, which may harm our business, prospects, financial condition, and results of operations.
+In addition, our ability to recruit and enroll patients may be significantly delayed by the effects of public health crises, including the ongoing COVID-19 pandemic or the outbreak of a similar epidemic, and actual or anticipated government responses to such health events.
+If we are unable to enroll sufficient subjects in clinical studies in a timely way, obtaining study results will be delayed, which may harm our business, prospects, financial condition, and results of operations.

-If the market opportunities for ABECMA or any future approved products are smaller than we believe they are, and if we are not able to successfully identify patients and achieve significant market share, our revenues may be adversely affected and our business may suffer.
+If the market opportunities for Abecma or any future approved products are smaller than we believe they are, and if we are not able to successfully identify patients and achieve significant market share, our revenues may be adversely affected and our business may suffer.

-We focus our research and development efforts on treatments for cancer.
-Our projections of both the number of people who have these diseases, as well as the subset of people with these diseases who have the potential to benefit from treatment with ABECMA or any future approved products, are based on estimates.
+We focus our research, development, and commercialization efforts on treatments for cancer.
+Our projections of both the number of people who have these diseases, as well as the subset of people with these diseases who have the potential to benefit from treatment with Abecma or any future approved products, are based on estimates.
 These estimates have been derived from a variety of sources, including scientific literature, surveys of clinics, patient foundations, or market research, and may prove to be incorrect.
 Further, new studies may change the estimated incidence or prevalence of these diseases.
 The number of patients may turn out to be lower or more difficult to identify than expected.
-Additionally, the potentially addressable patient population for ABECMA and any future approved products may be limited or may not be amenable to treatment with our products.
+Additionally, the potentially addressable patient population for Abecma and any future approved products may be limited or may not be amenable to treatment with our products.